 Simmered Raspberry Puree

 This simmered puree is a simple and easy way to make a yummy raspberry puree for your baby.
 While simmering, some of the raspberry’s natural water content evaporates, leaving a thicker and sweeter puree.
-This is helpful because if you blend raspberries into a puree, the puree will be thinner.
-You can also easily use frozen raspberries for this puree.
+Seriously, don’t skip this puree – it’s really that good!

 Raspberries for Self-Feeding